Adding Both Single-Word and Multi-Word Tags to a Jekyll Post

 If we want to add both single-word and multi-word tags to our posts, here is how to do it.

-will add the single tag ruby on rails
+tag: ruby on railswill add the single tag ruby on rails, with spaces included.

 However, the line

-will add three distinct tags to our post: ruby
+tags: ruby on railswill add three distinct tags to our post: ruby, on, and rails.

 We can write it in two styles, either with each tag on its own line, indented, starting with a dash and a space: